iPlumb3r/EcosystemMapping/0_UseCases/Bob_develops_SmartphoneCase_EN.md

 Description
 ==
-The use case is centered on "Bob", a person who develops smartphone shells.
+The use case is centered on "Bob", a person who develops smartphone cases.
-To do so, he uses the "requirements" defined by the "NormPlus" organization to determine the dimensional dimensions he has to meet and the "Blender" software to develop his own shell models.
+To do so, he uses the "requirements" defined by the "NormPlus" organization to determine the dimensions he has to meet and "Blender", a CAD software to develop his own case models.
-"Bob" then transmits the "specifications" of each hull model to the "FL-Print" organization which will manufacture the hulls using a "3D Printer" and "Bio-Plate Filament".
+"Bob" then transmits the "specifications" of each case model to the "FL-Print" organization which will manufacture the case using a "3D Printer" and "Bio-Plastic Filament".

 Analysis
 ==